belsabbagh/cipherer/README.md

 # Cipherer

-Cipherer is a demo for classic cipher methods.
+Cipherer is a demo for classic cipher methods built in partial fulfillment of my network security course.

 ## Run Project